๐Ÿ‘‰๐Ÿป Break Free from Traumaโ€”Explore the Holistic Trauma Resetโ„ข

 How does EMDR help reprocess and repair?

-EMDR is based on the idea that bilateral movements, such as eye movements or sounds, can stimulate both sides of the brain to help reprocess traumatic memories more adaptively.
-By doing this, the therapy aims to reduce the intensity of negative emotions associated with the memory and form new, more positive associations.
+EMDR is based on the idea that bilateral movements stimulate both sides of the brain to reprocess traumatic memories more adaptively, aiming to reduce negative emotions and form more positive associations.

-During an EMDR session, the person accesses memories of the traumatic event in a specific manner (to not overwhelm you) while receiving guided instructions and bilateral stimulation.
+During an EMDR session, the person accesses memories of the traumatic event in a specific manner (not to overwhelm you) while receiving guided instructions and bilateral stimulation.
 This process facilitates the reprocessing of the memory and helps “repair” the associated mental injury.

 As a result, remembering the traumatic event will no longer feel like reliving it, and the associated feelings will become more manageable.